 After initial measurement, available-for-sale financial assets are measured at fair value, with unrealised gains or losses recognised in other comprehensive income and in the fair value reserve (equity).
+The fair value of listed securities is based on the bid price of the security on the reporting date.
 Where the insurer holds more than one investment in the same security, they are deemed to be disposed of on a first-in first-out basis.
 Interest earned whilst holding available-for-sale investments is reported as interest income using the effective interest rate.
-When an asset is derecognised, the cumulative gain or loss is recognised in "Investment result" in the statement of comprehensive income.
+When an asset is derecognised, the cumulative gain or loss is recognised in "Investment result" in the statement of profit or loss and other comprehensive income.
 When an asset is determined to be impaired, the cumulative loss is recognised in profit or loss and removed from the fair value reserve.